Last updated on October 27th, 2025 at 04:22 pm

 2. Use the review site as a marketing tool.
 Since it’s going to exist no matter what, use it to the best of your advantage.
 Put up nice photos of the office, staff, and happy patients.
 Write a nice description of your office and the doctors.
 Make sure the page links to your office’s website.

 3. Encourage happy patients to leave reviews—perhaps through a follow-up email.
 Of course, you can verbally ask patients to leave reviews, but do not ever have anyone post reviews on a computer in your office.
-Review websites can tell if several different reviews come from the same location, and will consequently delete them, assuming it’s just one person trying to fool them by posting multiple reviews.* I suggest sending a follow-up email to patients after their appointment, thanking them warmly for their visit and containing a link to your Yelp and Google+ pages so they can leave a review.
-Some softwares will allow you to set up an automatic email to go out after every appointment.
-If you don’t have a software like it (or if you’d like to be more selective about which patients you ask to leave reviews), a front desk staff member would have to manually email happy patients after their visits.
-We also have a template for a paper handout you can give patients on their way out, with instructions on how to leave a review in case they’ve never posted on Yelp or Google before.
+Review websites can tell if several different reviews come from the same location and will consequently delete them, assuming it’s just one person trying to fool them by posting multiple reviews.
+I suggest sending a follow-up email to patients after their appointment, thanking them warmly for their visit and including a link to your Yelp and Google pages so they can leave a review.
+Some software allows you to set up an automatic email after every appointment.
+If you don’t have a program like this—or prefer to be more selective—a front desk staff member can manually email happy patients after visits.
+We also have a template for a paper handout you can give patients with instructions on leaving a review.
 For a copy, feel free to email me at adamm@mgeonline.com.

-(*Note: Some paid services, like DemandForce, follow a different set of rules, because again, they are paid services, not true review sites.
+(*Note: Some paid services, like DemandForce, follow a different set of rules because they are paid services, not true review sites.
 You may be able to leave reviews from the same computer with these services and filter out bad reviews.
-If you hire such a service, just check with them.)
+If you hire such a service, check with them.)

-Internet Marketing: The Basics for Dentists - The MGE Blog4.
-Bad reviews—what can you do about them?
-First things first.
-Bad reviews aren’t the end of the world.
-In fact, a bad review can actually be a good thing (assuming it isn’t really, really horrible).
+4. Bad reviews—what can you do about them?
+First things first: bad reviews aren’t the end of the world.
+In fact, a bad review can actually be a good thing (assuming it isn’t really horrible).
 How?
 Well, what do you think when you see a business with just a few reviews that are all 5-star?
-You get a sneaking suspicion these reviews might be fake–or just written by friends and family–right?
-Inherently, everybody knows there’s always a bad apple who can never be pleased and will leave a nasty review.
-And we know that any business can make a mistake every once and a while.
-The important thing is that the reviews are mostly 4 and 5 star.
+You get a sneaking suspicion these reviews might be fake—or just written by friends and family—right?
+Everyone knows there’s always a bad apple who can never be pleased.
+The important thing is that reviews are mostly 4 and 5-star.
 So the best solution when you get a bad review is to just apply point number 3 above.

 8. Have great customer service!
-This one is self-explanatory.
-The best way to get good reviews and avoid bad ones is to have exceptionally good customer service and to truly care for your patients.
+The best way to get good reviews and avoid bad ones is to have excellent customer service and genuinely care for your patients.
 Make sure your entire team is on board with this.

 That about wraps it up for this week!
 In my final post next week, I’ll cover Social Media – How to Build a Foundation.